microshare/microshare.github.io/docs/2/technical/lorawan/lorawan-sensors.md

 {% include image.html url="\assets\img\LoRaWAN Device pictures\Temp3.webp" height="250" width="250" description="Temp 3 Sensor" %}

+For more information on the specifications on the Adeunis Temp 3 and sample decoding code for the device, refer to the [Temp 3 document](/assets/pdf/Temp-3.pdf).

 ### E. SmartEnds BrighterBins Smart Waste Sensors

 The BrighterBin sensor detects when a waste bin is overflowing and alerts for commercial waste pickup.
 Implementing the BrighterBin sensor will make cleaning routes more effecient and  predicable.